kosyfrances/food-bot-review/README.md

 $(FEATURE_BRANCH): git push
 ```
 - You will need to git push --force if the rebase rewrote any commits, but first confirm with git status that you're on the correct branch.
-- Create pull request when you are done for code review.
+- Create pull request against the STAGING branch when you are done for code review.
 - After review, your code-reviewer will merge your branch to staging branch, and if there are no issues, the pull request will be merged and branch will be deleted.